Newman

 Table Chart PROFILE FAQ

-Newman has a typical household mix, with a fairly typical median household size
+Newman has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.4% of all households, including 40.2% couples with children, 23.7% couples without children, and 6.9% single parent families.
-Non-family households comprise the remaining 28.6%, with lone person households at 25.2% and group households accounting for 2.9%.
-The median household size is 2.7 people, which aligns with the average in the Rest of WA.
+Family households comprise 71.4% of all households, including 40.2% couples with children, 23.7% couples without children, and 6.9% single parent families.
+Non-family households constitute the remaining 28.6%, with lone person households at 25.2% and group households comprising 2.9%.
+The median household size is 2.7 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households